 To avoid scratching your car’s paint, which is the most delicate area of your car, you should use the right type of microfiber towels.

 - Use soft, plush microfiber to dry car’s paint.
 This is the most gentle type of microfiber, and hence the safest.
-Twisted-loop style fibres are popular, but induce scratches if dragged across the paintwork without lubrication.
+Twisted-loop style fibres are popular, but can induce scratches if dragged across the paintwork without lubrication on sensitive finishes.

-- Very high-pile, fluffy microfiber towels should be used for waxing, polishing or anything that involves buffing.
+- Very high-pile, fluffy microfiber towels should be used for quick detailer sprays.

-- Use waffle-weave microfiber on the glass.
+- Use waffle-weave or twist loop microfiber on the glass.
 This type of microfiber doesn’t leave fibers on the glass which can get really annoying.

 Use Different Microfiber For Different Areas